 (a) that he or she is not prevented from being a member of the Council of Governors by paragraph 8 of Schedule 7 of the 2006 Act or by any provision of the Constitution; and,

-(b) for a member of the Public or Patient Constituency, of the particulars of his or her qualification to vote as a member of that Constituency, or class within that Constituency, for which the election is being held.
+(b) for a member of the Public or Patients' Constituency, of the particulars of his or her qualification to vote as a member of that Constituency, or class within that Constituency, for which the election is being held.

 13. Signature of candidate – The nomination paper must be signed and dated by the candidate, indicating that –